dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 An alternative is to use [Redis](https://redis.io/) cache.
 Redis cache provides consistency between server nodes via a shared cache that outlives individual server processes.
 To use Redis for output caching:

-* Install the [Microsoft.Extensions.Caching.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Extensions.Caching.StackExchangeRedis) NuGet package.
+* Install the [Microsoft.AspNetCore.OutputCaching.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.AspNetCore.OutputCaching.StackExchangeRedis) NuGet package.
-* Call `builder.AddStackExchangeRedisOutputCache` (not `AddStackExchangeRedisCache`), and provide a connection string that points to a Redis server.
+* Call `builder.Services.AddStackExchangeRedisOutputCache` (not `AddStackExchangeRedisCache`), and provide a connection string that points to a Redis server.

   For example: